Stellarend/Tower-of-Fantasy-Guide/README.md

 - Gold Cipher
     - Used to open world boss chests for better rewards
     - Save for the matrices you want (check map for boss drop)
-    - you can still kill other bosses for achievements or tasks, but make sure to FORCE open the chest so you don't use the gold cipher
+    - You can still kill other bosses for achievements or tasks, but make sure to FORCE open the chest so you don't use the gold cipher
 - Supply Pods
     - Black/purple or gold spherical chests that have very good rewards and XP
     - These are one time use and do not respawn